DvorakovaA/Mapping_the_Repertoire_of_Gregorian_Chant/thesis/app/documentation/ChantMapper_develop_doc.md

 ### Communication of main components
 The call flow of the functions described in previous section and the subsequent communication between the backend and the frontend is written in the django `views.py` file.
-In it we find eight important functions, each of which serves one of the seven pages in the application: `index`, `tool`, `datasets`, `geography` and `help`, `register`, `login`.
+In it we find eight important functions, each of which serves one of the seven pages in the application: `index`, `tool`, `datasets`, `geography` and `help`, `register`, `login`, `contact`.

 Passing data from backend to frontend templates can be done via two ways - setting `request.session` variable (dictionary) passed in request redirect or render or via `context` dictionary passed in render.
 Both can be easily parsed in coresponding HTML files thanks to Django template language.
 Both ways are used in our app.